IIIF/cookbook-recipes/recipe/0599-drag-and-drop/index.md

 Below is an image of the IIIF logo, decorated with the appropriate JavaScript event handler attributes, and a visible version of the markup for that image, showing the connection to the page script for the `drag` event.
 For a supporting viewer, the IIIF logo image below could be dragged onto its viewing area and dropped, which would result in the viewer retrieving the [manifest for the IIIF Cookbook recipe](https://iiif.io/api/cookbook/recipe/0006-text-language/manifest.json) titled ["Internationalization and Multi-language Values"][0006].

 {% capture viewer_links %}{% for viewerTxt in page.viewers %}{% assign viewer = viewerTxt | strip %}{% unless forloop.first %} &#124; {% endunless %}{% include viewer_link.html type=viewer bare=true %}{% endfor %}{% endcapture %}
 Open a supporting viewer in a second window, then drag the logo below onto its viewing area.
-Each link opens the viewer with nothing loaded, so that the dropped content state is what fills it.
+Each link opens the viewer without setting a manifest.

 {{ viewer_links | strip_newlines | strip }}